The latest data on food insecurity in Massachusetts from Project Bread

 We believe scientific evidence is critical in promoting equity and so we prioritize providing inclusive and accurate statistics.
 Our research and analyses is based on our efforts to ensure that we are using the highest quality data available.

 Prior to the pandemic, household food insecurity in Massachusetts was at 8.2%.
-The coronavirus pandemic fueled a hunger crisis unlike any other in our lifetime, at it's peak rendering 19.6% of households food insecure.
+The coronavirus pandemic fueled a hunger crisis unlike any other in our lifetime, at its peak rendering 19.5% of households food insecure.
 While the current rate of food insecurity is lower than at the height of the pandemic, too many households are still struggling with food access, and a return to pre-pandemic rates is not an option.

 Source: US Census Household Pulse Survey